 3.3 The TriplesMap Class

-TriplesMap is an RDFS class that allows specification of a mapping of the rows in a logical table, represented by a SQL query, or the name of a table or view and its owner, into RDF triples.
-Properties of a TriplesMap instance allows specification of various aspects of the mapping such as, mapping of (some of) the columns in the logical table to RDF (property, object) pairs using RDFTermMap, name of the RDF graph(s) that would store the RDF triples, and so on.
+TriplesMap is an RDFS class that allows the specification of a mapping of the rows in a table into RDF triples.
+Properties of a TriplesMap instance allow the specification of various aspects of the mapping such as, mapping of (some of) the columns in the logical table to RDF (property, object) pairs using RDFTermMap, name of the RDF graph(s) that would store the RDF triples, and so on.

 Figure 3: An RDF Graph describing the TriplesMap class and its properties